rambabupalla/jenkins-master-slave-ci-cd-tomcat/README.md

-#Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment
+Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment Project Overview

-📌 Project Overview

-Designed and implemented a complete CI/CD pipeline using Jenkins Master-Slave architecture to automate build and deployment of a Java web application to Apache Tomcat.
+This project demonstrates a complete CI/CD pipeline implementation using Jenkins Master-Slave architecture to automate the build and deployment of a Java web application to a remote Apache Tomcat server.

+The build process runs on a Jenkins Slave node, and the deployment is performed automatically using SSH.

-🏗 Infrastructure Setup
+Infrastructure Setup

-3 Linux Virtual Machines:
+Three Linux virtual machines were created:

-Jenkins Master
+VM 1 – Jenkins Master

-Jenkins Slave (Build Node)
+VM 2 – Jenkins Slave (Build Node)

-Tomcat Deployment Server
+VM 3 – Tomcat Server (Deployment Server)

+All servers are connected through SSH.

-#Tools & Technologies
+Tools & Technologies

 Jenkins (Pipeline + Nodes)